List of number-one singles of 2000 (Canada): Nielsen SoundScan Singles chart

 The following lists the number-one singles of Canada in 2000 according to Nielsen SoundScan.
-This section published in Billboard magazine under the Hits of the World section.
+The chart was compiled every Wednesday and published by Jam!
+Canoe on Thursdays.
+The chart also appeared in Billboard magazine under the Hits of the World section.
 Only songs released as physical singles qualified for this chart during this time.
 During this period, the singles market in Canada was very limited in both scope and availability, and in many cases, these songs received little or no radio support.
 Nevertheless, this was the only singles chart Canadians had until June 2007, when the Canadian Hot 100 was released to the public.
 Note that Billboard publishes charts with an issue date approximately 7–10 days in advance.

 "Go Let It Out" by Britpop band Oasis spent a week at number one in late February.

 Hanson's "This Time Around" debuted at number one in April.

 American rock band Pearl Jam topped the Canadian Singles Chart for three weeks in May with "Nothing as It Seems".

 Pink's debut single, "There You Go", reached number one for a single week in June.

 When RPM ceased publication in November, "Shape of My Heart" by Backstreet Boys was number one on the Canadian Singles Chart.